 Statistical Analysis

 Descriptive statistics were calculated to characterize the range of symptom severity ratings between sexes across the six symptom clusters and the total symptom severity score.
-Additionally, descriptive statistics on the duration of time between test dates for students completing multiple ImPACT tests were calculated to provide insight on the time required to complete the RTP protocol.
+Additionally, descriptive statistics on the duration of time between test dates for students completing multiple ImPACT post injury tests were calculated to provide insight on the time required to complete the RTP protocol.

 To evaluate a potential interaction between symptom cluster severity rating and sex, the distributions of cluster severity ratings were first rescaled with a min-max normalization to compare scores on a common 0 – 1 scale.
 Second, a series of two-way between-subjects analysis of variance (ANOVA) were calculated with corresponding post hoc analyses.
 All analyses were completed with RStudio version 1.4 with alpha level established at p < .05 (RStudio Team, 2020).
-Additionally, a two-way between-subjects ANOVA was used to calculate the interaction effect between sex and the total number of ImPACT tests completed to evaluate differences in total symptom severity at the time of first post-injury testing.
+Additionally, a two-way between-subjects ANOVA was used to calculate the interaction effect between sex and the total number of ImPACT post injury tests completed to evaluate differences in total symptom severity at the time of first post-injury testing.
 Appropriate post-hoc analyses were calculated.

 Results

-Duration of Time between ImPACT Tests
+Duration of Time between ImPACT Post Injury Tests

-On average, students who completed two post-injury ImPACT tests completed the second test 5.95 days following the first test.
-Students who completed three ImPACT tests completed the third test an average of 11.61 days following the first test.
-For students who completed four ImPACT post-injury tests, the average duration of time between the first and fourth tests was identified to be 18.18 days.
-Table 4 provides descriptive statistics on the duration of time between tests for each set of students corresponding to the number of tests completed.
+On average, students who completed two ImPACT post injury tests completed the second test 5.95 days following the first test.
+Students who completed three ImPACT post injury tests completed the third post injury test an average of 11.61 days following the first post injury test.
+For students who completed four ImPACT post injury tests, the average duration of time between the first and fourth post injury tests was identified to be 18.18 days.
+Table 4 provides descriptive statistics on the duration of time between post injury tests for each set of students corresponding to the number of post injury tests completed.

 Insert Table 4 Here